Friday, October 5, 2018

 ST: Ian Rush (Wales)

 Rush was voted as the third greatest Liverpool player by fans in 2013.
 He is the Liverpool's all-time leading goalscorer, with 346 goals.
-He won both the PFA Player of the year and FWA Player of the Year in 1984. he was European Golden Boot winner in the same year.
+He won both the PFA Player of the year and FWA Player of the Year in 1984.
+He was European Golden Boot winner in the same year.
 He also had short spells with Chester City, Juventus, Leeds United, Newcastle United, Sheffield United, Wrexham and Sydney Olympic.
 Rush made 73 appearances for Wales between 1980 and 1996.

 ST: John Toshack (Wales)